konflux-ci/architecture/ADR/00xx-component-references.md

 * [integration-service] handles the testing and promotion of all embedded components in a special way.
 * A new set of functionality for [build-service] uses the `ComponentEmbedding` links to propose updates to users git repositories.
 * The set of `ComponentEmbeddings` form a directed-acyclic-graph (DAG).
+* A `ComponentEmbedding` is Application-scoped.
+Declared relationships between Components in different Applications are not to be considered valid.
+Declared relationships between Components in different namespaces are not to be considered valid.

 **PR Groups**: Introduce a new convention for PRs that lets one PR declare that it is related to another PR.